fhirbyte/fhirbyte-r4-apis/README.md

 # Release 1
 First release will be available for download on <b>18-Sep-2022</b> <br>
-Free Trial will have following 5 FHIR resources
+It will have following 5 FHIR resources
 <ul>
   <li> <a href = 'https://build.fhir.org/patient.html' target='_blank'> Patient </a> </li>
   <li> <a href = 'https://build.fhir.org/encounter.html' target='_blank'> Encounter  </a> </li>